BlackbirdDigital/wp-theme-scaffold/src/blocks/README.md

 blocks that don't make sense to try to abstract as a plugin that will survive across theme activations.

 Each block should be contained within a folder named for its base name (don't include the namespace).
-This folder should contain all files related to the block, including:
+This folder should contain all files related to the block, but at minimum it should contain a `block.json` metadata file.
-- `block.json`:  Block metadata file (required)
-- `index.js`:    Entrypoint for editor functionality (required)
-- `style.scss`:  Front-end styles that will also be enqueued in the editor (recommended)
-- `editor.scss`: Editor-only style overrides
-- `script.js`:   Front and editor javascript enqueued if the block is present
-- `view.js`:     Front-end-only javascript enqueued if the block is present

-You can of course include other files/folders as needed, but only the root files will be copied/compiled to the dist folder.
+Any [defined assets](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#assets) in `block.json` will be compiled, as long as it is either the same extension or an expected variation (ts, jsx, or tsx for .js files, scss or sass for .css files).
+Defined assets should be in the root of the block folder, paths elsewhere are not intended or tested.
+You can of course include other files/folders as needed, but only the defined files will be copied/compiled (with any includes) to the dist folder.

+You can also include an index.php file, which will be automatically registered as the `render_callback` for a dynamic block (see inc/blocks.php).

 Check out the example block for more info.